 Pathogenic bacteria and fungus (Candida) can also release ammonia into the body.

 Interestingly, the exact strain of B. Longum I use, BB536, has been shown to degrade ammonia.
 (R) This is interesting to our conversation about psychobiotics because ammonia is a neurotoxin that readily crosses the blood brain barrier.
 (R) Whether ammonia levels are elevated due to gut dysbiosis or genetics, or a combination of both, a strain of probiotic that can lighten this load is tremendously valuable.
 Having said that, the best study I found showed BB536 to be effective at reducing ammonia focused on lowering levels of ammonia released from pathogenic bacteria, such as E. Coli.
 It’s not clear what BB536 does to ammonia produced from too much animal protein for example.

-But consider this: due to widespread antibiotic use, gut dysbiosis is a major issue for millions of people in America.
+But consider this: due to widespread antibiotic use, as well as the prevalence of glyphosate in food, gut dysbiosis is a major issue for millions of people in America.
 Even if the digestive problem isn’t acute, a concert of factors, including genetic mutations in regions associated with higher ammonia levels such as CPS1 or CBS, could act together to equal ammonia levels that are too high.
 In those cases, BB536 could be just what the doctor ordered to bring levels within a healthier range, benefiting mental performance as a result.

 B. Longum increases short chain fatty acid production

 This is the big prize.
 I wrote two posts recently about butyrate production, one of which focused on how moderate exercise increases levels of butyrate, which is a short chain fatty acid our bodies use to line and protect the “epithelial” wall of the gut.
 Greater levels of butyrate prevent conditions like leaky gut.